FilipNest/filter/readme.md

 URLs are also fairly simple being a comma separated list of filters.

+## Formatting messages

+Bold and italic HTML tags are allowed.
+Nothing else.
+URLS will be turned into links automatically.
+Hashtags will be turned into filter links.
+Everything else will be stripped out.

 ## Automatically added tags

 * The userid of the author